The authoritarian parenting style: Definitions, research, and cultural differences

 Admittedly, the analogy is cartoonish.
 But is it far from the mark?
 Not by much.

-When psychologist Diane Baumrind first proposed her definition of authoritarian parenting, she cited the 18th century views of Puritan Susannah Wesley--not military training techniques.
-But the ideas were pretty much the same (Baumrind 1966).
+When developmental psychologist Diana Baumrind first proposed her definition of authoritarian parenting, she cited the 18th century views of Puritan Susannah Wesley — not military training techniques.
+But the ideas were pretty much the same.

-• Tend to control their children through shaming, the withdrawal of love, or other punishments.
+• tend to control their children through shaming, the withdrawal of love, or other punishments; and

 Other researchers have restated Baumrind’s definition in terms of two factors:

-2. Control, also known as “demandingness.”
-This refers to “ the claims parents make on children to become integrated into the family whole, by their maturity demands, supervision, disciplinary efforts and willingness to confront the child who disobeys” (Baumrind 1991).
+2. Control, also known as parental demandingness.
+This refers to “the claims parents make on children to become integrated into the family whole, by their maturity demands, supervision, disciplinary efforts and willingness to confront the child who disobeys” (Baumrind 1991).

 Authoritative parents show high levels of warmth and control.
-Authoritarian parents how high levels of control, but only low levels of warmth.
+Authoritarian caregivers how high levels of control but only low levels of warmth.

-Research suggests that the best-adjusted, best-behaved, most resourceful, and highest-achieving kids have authoritative—not authoritarian--parents.
-(For more information, see this article about the effects of the authoritarian parenting style.)
+By contrast, research suggests that the best-adjusted, best-behaved, most resourceful, and highest-achieving kids have authoritative parents — not authoritarian ones.

-Sometimes researchers assign kids and parents a task—like a puzzle to solve—and watch to see how they interact.
-For example, a study in the Netherlands measured how often parents showed approval, took over the task, or made disapproving comments (Janssens and Deokovic 1997).
+For example, they might assign kids and parents a joint task — like a puzzle to solve—and watch to see how they interact.
+In one such study, investigators watched to see if parents showed approval, took over the task, or made disapproving comments (Janssens and Dekovic 1997).
+If a parent exerted lots of behavioral control — or displayed negativity — he or she would be scored as more authoritarian.

 For instance, parents are MORE likely to be identified as authoritarian if they strongly AGREE with statements like: